 - Contact us at 888-977-4224.
 We will arrange for a service call and repair at no charge providing the cause of the repair and maintenance is not "misuse" per our Terms and Conditions.

 Please note that repairs are rare and maintenance is required quite infrequently.
 In most situations, customers generally have competent "mechanically inclined" employees who are more than capable of handling the necessary repairs/maintenance.

 - While sales has much to do with price, renting a ramp is all about availability.
 Setting up ramp delivery takes place only after receipt of your signed agreement and prepayment.
 Submitting your Rental Agreement and payment early helps to assure delivery in a timely manner.

 What are 3 considerations when renting yard ramps?

 How does The Yard Ramp Guy sell new ramps for less than the factory?

 - Manufacturers often sell direct to end-users but honor the 800+ dealers around the country by committing to not going below the standard dealer's retail price point.
 As far as pricing goes, we are competing against other dealers or the factory selling at dealer pricing.

 We have no bricks and mortar.
 Our overhead is very limited.
 Our web presence funnels all the leads we could hope for, so our marketing budget is lean.
-Rather than pricing along with other dealers and pocketing the additional profits, we pass the overhead savings on to my customers to win their business.
+Rather than pricing along with other dealers and pocketing the additional profits, we pass the overhead savings on to our customers to win their business.